awsdocs/amazon-ses-developer-guide/doc-source/send-email-smtp-client-command-line.md

 In order to connect to the Amazon SES SMTP interface using OpenSSL, you must first obtain your SMTP credentials\.

 **Important**
 Your SMTP credentials are different from your standard AWS credentials\.
-For more information about obtaining your SMTP credentials, see [[ERROR] BAD/MISSING LINK TEXT](smtp-credentials.md)\.
+For more information about obtaining your SMTP credentials, see [Obtaining Your Amazon SES SMTP Credentials](smtp-credentials.md)\.

 After you obtain your SMTP credentials, you must encode them using base64 encoding\.